Our September issue is out now!

 Our writers hold no party line; their only allegiance is to clarity of thought, elegance of expression and independence of opinion.

-Francesca Peacock is a Books and Arts contributor at The Spectator World and the deputy online editor of the Critic.
+Francesca Peacock is a Books and Arts contributor at The Spectator World.

 Celebrations of her novel Mrs. Dalloway should be more raucous than they are